Kashmiri Dum Aloo

 - 20-25 baby potatoes (If you can't find these, use the smallest potatoes you can find, and halve or quarter them.
 Then follow the rest of the recipe instructions).
 If using whole baby potatoes, poke them all over with a fork.

-- ½ tsp Kashmiri chilli powder (paprika is a fine substitute)
+- ½ teaspoon Kashmiri chilli powder (paprika is a fine substitute)

 - 2 cups coconut milk (canned or freshly extracted)

-- 2 tbsp cilantro (or mint, chopped, for garnish)
+- 2 tablespoon cilantro (or mint, chopped, for garnish)

 - Salt to taste